Liriope Muscari Silvery Sunproof Grasses

 If you'd like more information about Liriope Muscari Silvery Sunproof Grasses just scroll to the bottom of the page.

-Liriope muscari Silvery Sunproof is an evergreen grass-like perennial, they need very little maintenane other than a ‘comb’ through the old foliage removing dead leaves in late winter before growth begins again in Spring.
+Liriope Muscari Silvery Sunproof is an evergreen grass-like perennial, they need very little maintenance other than a ‘comb’ through the old foliage removing dead leaves in late winter before growth begins again in Spring.